 FIT is a public institution, receiving its principal financial support from the State and City of New York.
 The college is governed by its Board of Trustees, whose members are active professionals committed to developing talent.
 Local sponsorship comes from the New York City Department of Education in cooperation with the FIT Foundation.
-FIT is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267,284,5000).
-The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and Council for Higher Education Accreditation.
-FIT is also accredited the National Association of Schools of Art and Design (nasad.arts-accredit.org) and the Council for Interior Design Accreditation (accredit-id.org).
+FIT is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267.284.5000).
+The Middle States Commission on Higher Education and the Council for Higher Education Accreditation.
+FIT is also accredited by the National Association of Schools of Art and Design (nasad.arts-accredit.org) and the Council for Interior Design Accreditation (accredit-id.org).